Hugo Delavenne

 Former research internships

 Before starting my PhD, I was student in the computer science department of ENS Paris-Saclay.
-I did a few research internships as part of that curriculum.
+I did some research internships as part of that curriculum.

 • Graduate School of Mathematics, Nagoya University.
 October 2022 - June 2023